 Please address your comments to the student writer of the paper.
 The draft itself is a Word document.
 Save a copy of the essay with your comments to the student about how to revise this draft.
 You should include both the margin notes you make on the draft itself as well as your end comments.
 Please do not comment on every writing issue in the student paper; instead, focus your margin and end comments on the issues that you think are most important for the student to work on for the revision.
 Upload this document in the ARIeS system to the field “Paper 1.”
 If you hand-write your notes, please make sure the penmanship is legible.
 Please also make sure that the comments are legible when scanned into a PDF.
 You should be aware that ARIeS automatically converts Word documents into PDFs.
 In order to ensure that your margin comments are converted properly, you might consider converting to PDF before uploading the document and double-checking.
 (If you are using the MS Word function to create margin comments, the ARIeS uploader/ PDF converter will sometimes not clearly indicate what multiple comments on a line of text refer to.)
 You might consider using a number system to reference margin notes.

 Candidates who are invited to the second round will be asked to submit the following:

 - letters of recommendation.
 The Harvard ARIeS online hiring system will contact references to request letters of recommendation.
 (To use your Interfolio account to submit letters of recommendation, please see instructions via Interfolio);

-The University and Program have a strong commitment to diversity among faculty and staff, and we encourage applications from under-represented groups.
-We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+Equal Opportunity Employer The University and Program have a strong commitment to diversity among faculty and staff, and we encourage applications from under-represented groups.
+We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, pregnancy and pregnancy-related conditions or any other characteristic protected by law.